-The financial statements have been prepared on the historical cost convention as modified to include the measurement at fair value of financial assets available for sale.
+The financial statements have been prepared on the historical cost basis, except for financial assets available for sale that have been carried at fair value.

 The financial statements are presented in Kuwaiti Dinars (KD), which is the functional and presentation currency of the Company.